-Add points to a web map, part 1: create a dataset
+Add points to a web map, part 1: prepare your data

-Part 1 focuses on the Mapbox Studio dataset editor, an in-browser editor for creating and modifying dataset features.
+This part of the tutorial series focuses on using the Mapbox Studio dataset editor, an in-browser editor for creating and modifying dataset features, to prepare your point data.
 In this tutorial, you will learn how to:

 - Upload custom data to create a new dataset

-- Draw additional data in the dataset editor
+- Create new data in the dataset editor

 - Export your dataset to a tileset